heatherlii/heatherlii.github.io/contextual_help.md

 <h2>Overview</h2>
 <p>I worked directly with two Lead designers on the project, and my role was to create visual direction for a new feature that would provide Help information that is contextual to the content of the current page.</p>
 <p>One of our main goals was to ensure the feature would not be confused with the primary product that it was related to.
 As such, I was not required to strictly follow existing standards.
 However, I still needed to provide a design that could sit alongside the existing product design language with a strong level of cohesiveness.</p>
-<p>We initially identified a few key screens that contained a variety of information types reanging from standard content paragraphs to tables and callout information.
+<p>We initially identified a few key screens that contained a variety of information types from standard content paragraphs to tables and callout information.
 I explored numerous rounds of iteration exploring colour, depth and content containers.</p>
 <p>As we narrowed down the styling I also created interactive prototypes that showed the Help panel working and the navigation between various levels.</p>
 <span class="image fit"><img src="{% link assets/images/screen mockups.png %}" alt="" /></span>